annaramji/houston-blackouts-nightlights-analysis/README.md

 # Houston 2021 Winter Storm Blackouts Night Lights Data Analysis
-Analysis of Houston blackouts and the ensuing power crisis in the 2021 winter storm through nightlights data
+Analysis of blackouts and the ensuing power crisis following the 2021 winter storm in the Houston Metropolitan area  through nightlights data

 ## Background & Overview

 "In February 2021, the state of Texas suffered a major power crisis, which came about as a result of three severe winter storms sweeping across the United States on February 10--11, 13--17, and 15--20."[^1] For more background, check out these [engineering](https://www.youtube.com/watch?v=08mwXICY4JM&ab_channel=PracticalEngineering) and [political](https://www.youtube.com/watch?v=Zcrsgdl_hP0&ab_channel=Vox) perspectives.
+These videos succinctly convey the severity and immediate consequences of the blackouts that occurred in Texas in the winter storms of early 2021, and convey that the lasting impacts will (and should) be studied for years to come.

 [^1]: Wikipedia.
 2021.
 "2021 Texas power crisis."
 Last modified October 2, 2021. <https://en.wikipedia.org/wiki/2021_Texas_power_crisis> Access date: October 26, 2023.